 There are a few ways to create a safe experience for your live chat participants.
 Start by creating a few simple ground rules for your community.
 For example, you might have a company rule against profanity or spam in the chat.
 Taking a moment to explain your chat rules at the start of each session is a good way to keep participants focused.

-In addition to ground rules, Arena Live Chat has a few features to make moderation easier.
+In addition to ground rules, Arena Live Chat has moderation features to make your life easier.
 The profanity filter automatically detects and blocks the most common profanity words.
 You can also update the list of profanity words to suit your needs.

 A successful group live chat experience requires support.
 In most cases, we recommend having two people to support each group live chat experience.
 One person can serve as your event host and focus on engaging with the audience.
 The other person can focus on support needs like moderation and answering technical questions.